halfer/cd-demo-container/README.md

 as it is popular and widely supported, but if you prefer something else (Fedora, Centos, Debian, etc) then go for it.

+If you're using Ubuntu, use the most recent stable Long Term Support version.

 ### Create an empty project in GitLab

 Your project URL will be `https://gitlab.com/username/cd-demo-container`, with the